SumoLogic/sumologic-documentation/docs/integrations/pci-compliance/linux.md

 ### Required Logs for Ubuntu

-The following logs, located in your Linux machine's `/var/log` folder, are required for using the Sumo app for Linux with Ubuntu:
+The following logs, located in your Linux machine's `/var/log` folder, are required for using the Sumo Logic app for Linux with Ubuntu:
 * auth.log
 * syslog
 * daemon.log
 * dpkg.log
 * kern.log

 ### Required Logs for CentOS, Amazon Linux, and Red Hat